mechmotum/skijumpdesign/docs/real-jumps.rst

    plot_efh(landing_surface, takeoff_angle, takeoff_point,
             skier=skier, increment=1.0)

-For high takeoff speeds, this jump has very large equivalent fall heights (5 m to 10 m).
-No mater the speed, the equivalent fall height is greater than the 1.5 m threshold for knee collapse.
+For high takeoff speeds, this jump has very large equivalent fall heights (3 m to 13 m).

 The actual jump can be compared to a jump designed with a constant equivalent fall height.
 The figure below shows such a comparison.
 Note that the first 15